-In addition to his litigation practice, Brad frequently represents clients in government antitrust investigations, enforcement actions and merger reviews with the Federal Trade Commission, Antitrust Division of the U.S. Department of Justice and numerous state antitrust enforcement agencies.
+In addition to his litigation practice, Brad frequently represents clients in government antitrust investigations, enforcement actions and merger reviews with the Federal Trade Commission (FTC), U.S. Department of Justice-Antitrust Division (DOJ) and numerous state antitrust enforcement agencies.
 He also advises clients on the antitrust implications of proposed transactions and other business activities, including compliance and reporting under the Hart-Scott-Rodino Antitrust Improvements Act, and provides consultation, analysis and advice regarding the antitrust laws as they relate to various business relationships and trade association activities.
 A client represented by Brad in a government investigation told Chambers that he “works magic” with antitrust regulators, with another client noting that "his experience with prior transactions gives him a wealth of knowledge and experience."

 Brad speaks and writes frequently on antitrust law enforcement, practice, policy and compliance.
 He is a frequent guest lecturer on antitrust and trade regulation at the Dedman School of Law at Southern Methodist University.
 He also has been a speaker at the State Bar of Texas' Federal Court Practice seminars, where his topics have included Dispositive Motions and Trial Procedure.
 Companies and other groups frequently request him to present antitrust compliance training programs to their officers, in-house counsel and other employees.